dtison/herescolor/README.md

 This code compiles on a NeXTStation Turbo or NeXT Cube running NeXTSTEP 3.x.

-because it is a genuine sample of an original NeXTSTEP application, and a lot of the NeXT API lives on today in OSX / MacOS.
+I put this on github - in part as a tribute to the NeXT and Steve Jobs and because it is a genuine sample of an original NeXTSTEP application.

+A lot of the NeXT API lives on today in OSX / MacOS.

 What It Does
 ============